Bynder/gathercontent-wordpress-plugin/README.md

 ## Changelog ##

 ### 3.0.2 ###
-* Now supports mapping GatherContent hiearchy to WordPress hierarchy for hierarchical post-types (like pages).
+* Now supports mapping GatherContent hierarchy to WordPress hierarchy for hierarchical post-types (like pages).
 Default behavior can be overridden with the `gc_map_hierarchy` filter.
 * Adds a constant to enable developer debug mode (`GATHERCONTENT_DEBUG_MODE`).
 * Give GatherContent selectors IDs and classes which do not conflict with WordPress core UI.
 * Add a `gc_pull_complete` and `gc_push_complete` hook which is triggered after all items are asynchronously synced.